ethereum-optimism/optimism/specs/withdrawals.md

 ### On L1

 1. A [relayer][g-relayer] submits the required inputs to the `OptimismPortal` contract.
-The relayer need not be the same entity which initiated the withdrawal on L2.
+The relayer is not necessarily the same entity which initiated the withdrawal on L2.
    These inputs include the withdrawal transaction data, inclusion proofs, and a block number.
 The block number must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.
 1. The `OptimismPortal` contract retrieves the output root for the given block number from the `L2OutputOracle`'s